deponte-designer/Eventify/README.md

 This project is deployed and accessible at the following URLs:

+PROJECT URLs HERE

-> Explore yuor favourite music artists and check out their upcoming live events at Eventify.
+> Explore your favourite music artists and check out their upcoming live events at Eventify.

 ## License